bcdurden/terraform-vsphere-rke2-hardened/README.md

 # Hardened RKE2 Cluster on vSphere Terraform Module
 This readme will cover the basics around using this repository locally and examples of how to use it as downloadable module.

+WARNING: The module will be updated semi-frequently as new features are needed or bugs are discovered.
+Some of the more detailed info in this doc will by consequence become obsolete.
+It is impotant to check the module spec itself to verify.

 ## What this Module Does
 The below module will create MOST components within a vSphere environment in order to deploy a configurable and hardened RKE2 cluster.
 By hardened, this means that the cluster will be compliant with the public DISA STIG for RKE2 1.24.